roboseb/odin-book/README.md

     So I think my PC restarted due to a windows update without me closing out of the Ubuntu virtualbox I have.
 May have fucked the repo a bit, but I think it's all mostly here and working.

+Ocotober 14th, 2022

+    I think the sausage I cooked was indeed a little out of date.
+Was tasty though, so I'll just have to try it again to check.

+    Today should be more than enough to at least get the local logic done for the base dice game.
+Would be nice if I could also get it working through socket.io somehow.
+Then I may even be able to justify creating custom dice or win conditions, whichever sounds more fun.

 ---To-Do---